hulgundi/TrapyzLocateSDK/README.md

 Location Permission Requests (Targeting SDK > 23 only)

 In apps targeting Android SDK level 23 and above (6.0+), developers must explicitly request permissions from the user that Android deems “dangerous”, such as location.
-Since the Reveal Mobile SDK requires the “ACCESS_FINE_LOCATION” permission, implementers targeting SDK level 23+ must request this permission from the end users before the Reveal Mobile SDK can properly function.
+Since the Reveal Mobile SDK requires the “ACCESS_FINE_LOCATION” permission, implementers targeting SDK level 23+ must request this permission from the end users before the trapyz Mobile SDK can properly function.
 We suggest following Android’s guide to request permissions and handle the results here: http://developer.android.com/training/permissions/requesting.html.

 ###Implement the following methods in your MainActivity###
 * Implement the following methods in your MainActivity